 Grease nipples are provided on all wheels and bearings and should be greased every 25 hours or after an extended period of time in the water.
 Water/heat resistant grease is recommended.
+At brake installation, apply STA-Lube synthetic brake and caliper grease or equivalent to brake caliper pins.
 The dual piston brakes need no special care other than to maintain the brake disc free of rust, which causes premature brake lining wear.
 Bleeding is carried out in the usual manner from the bottom up.
 Although, since the line is "T"ed to the double brake, one must remember to bleed one segment of the Y first, then finish the entire job through the remaining segment.

-Main wheel tires are standard 8:50 x 10, 8-ply type III aircraft tires, inflated to 50 + -5 psi.
-(Refer to figure 2.10)
+Main wheel tires are standard 8:50 x 10, 8-ply type III aircraft tires, inflated to 50 +/- 5 psi.
+(Refer to figure 2.10).